TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Your version of Internet Explorer is out of date.
 For best experience please upgrade to Internet Explorer 7 or above.

-Mother's Day Sale Shop Mother's Day Sale View Store Ad40% Off Worthington
+Mother's Day Sale Shop Mother's Day Sale View Store Ad 40% Off Dresses

 Select styles.

-Shop Worthington  40% Off Dresses

-Select styles.

-Shop Dresses  LAST DAY! $5 Express Shipping Anywhere over $75.
-Order by today, 5/3, for delivery by Mother's Day.
+Shop Dresses   $10 Express Shipping Anywhere over $75.
+Order by Noon CDT on 5/5 for delivery by Mother's Day.
 Get details: Get Your Mother's Day Worth Mother's Day is May 8!
-Shop All Mother's Day Gifts Shop Gifts Under $25 Shop Gifts Under $50Gift Cards and E-Gift Cards | $10 Off $10 Coupon Spend $75 on gift cards or e-gift cards and get a $10 off $10 coupon.
+Shop All Mother's Day Gifts Shop Gifts Under $25 Shop Gifts Under $50 Gift Cards and E-Gift Cards | $10 Off $10 Coupon Spend $75 on gift cards or e-gift cards and get a $10 off $10 coupon.

 Ends May 8.